 Yes, I'm sure of it.
 I've seen this face somewhere before but I couldn't remember where.
 I don't recall any named female Hyuugas other than Hinata and Hanabi, and she certainly wasn't either one of them.
-Though she did resemble them more than a little, other than the eyes of course.
-But then again almost everyone in the Hyuuga clan were related to one another.
+Though she did resemble them more than a little, in ways other than the eyes of course.
+But then again almost everyone in the Hyuuga clan were related to each other so they all probably looked like one another.

-A voice called out from somewhere, making her look over her shoulder and smile.
-A man appeared from behind her, giving a quick kiss on her cheek before he rested his chin on her shoulder and peered down at me.
+A voice called out from somewhere and my new mother glanced over her shoulder and smiled.
+A man appeared from behind her, wrapping his arms around her waist and planting a quick kiss on her cheek before he rested his chin on her shoulder and peered down at me.

 So this man was my father.
-Hmm, all in all not a bad looking bloke.
-Not going to win any male beauty contest or anything, and that long hair of his definitely has to go, but overall not too shabby.
-Looks like I'm going to end up ok in the looks department-wait, wait, WAIT!
+Hmm, all in all, not a bad looking bloke.
+Not going to win any male beauty contest or anything, and that long hair of his definitely had to go, but overall not too shabby.
+Looks like I'm going to end up alright in the looks department-wait, wait, WAIT!
 I knew this guy!
 It was Hiashi.
 Hiashi was my father!

 I just gawked up at the head of the Hyuuga clan in utter bewilderment.
 And it appeared that my face must have been quite a sight because both of my parents broke down laughing at me.
 I didn't care, I just couldn't stop staring at them.

 This confirmed it then.
-Not only was I born in the Naruto Universe, I was born in the original time line of the story.
-At first I suspected that I may have been reincarnated into a world similar to one from the story though not the same one but no, it looked like I was in the genuine article.
+Not only was I born in the Naruto Universe, but I was also born in the original timeline of the story.
+I had played with the idea that I might have been reincarnated into a world similar to one from the story, an alternative universe of sorts, but no, it looked like I was in the genuine article.

-After gawking at him for a few more second, I relaxed and let lose a chuckle.
+After gawking at him for a few more seconds, I relaxed and let loose a chuckle.
 Well, I tried to chuckle but it came out as an adorable sounding giggle instead but I was honestly too happy to care for the moment.

-Oh this was good.
+Oh, this was good.
 No, this was more than just good, this was positively fantastic!
 I'm in the original timeline, probably the same age as the main cast.
 Do you know what this means?
-It means that I would finally get the chance to bash in the faces of some of my most hated characters.
-Ha, during my childhood I wanted to kick the asses of so many characters from this story so badly it wasn't even funny.
-If I knew all I had to do was die to get the chance at them, I would have happily offed myself years ago.
+It means that I would finally get the smack the stupid out of some the characters!

-Then there as Sasuke.
-The emo prince of the avengers himself.
-I swear on my soul that the very first thing I'm going to when I meet the emo is sock him right on the nose.
-I don't give a damn if the entire Uchiha clan are watching I'd do it.
-The little bastard deserves it and more.
-He should be lucky I don't neuter him for acting like a little bitch all the damn time.
+I swear on my soul that the very first thing I'm going to do when I meet the emo prince of the avengers is to sock him right on the nose.
+I don't give a damn if the entire Uchiha clan were watching, I'd do it.
+Lord knows someone needs to and it sure as hell wasn't going to be either Sakura or Naruto.

 My mother leaned over me for a few seconds and wiggled her fingers on my tummy, forcing me to squeal in laughter, before she knelt down to retrieve something from one of the lower drawers.

-For the life of me I could not remember her name.
+For the life of me, I could not remember her name.
 No matter how hard I tried I simply couldn't remember.
-Now that I think about, I barely recall anything at all when it comes to this woman, my new mother.
-All I know about her was she died before the start of the series, she married Hiashi, gave birth to two daughters, Hinata and Hanabi-
+Now that I think about it, I barely recalled anything at all when it came to this woman, my new mother.
+All I knew about her was that she died before the start of the series, she married Hiashi, gave birth to two daughters, Hinata and Hanabi-

-That's right, this woman never gave birth to any sons only girls.
+That's right, this woman never gave birth to any boys, only girls.
 I turned my head around trying to look around the room for any signs of other children but I couldn't see any.
-And since one of the few things I do remember clearly was that she died giving birth to Hanabi so that means I'm her first child.
+And since one of the few things I do remember clearly was that she had died giving birth to Hanabi so that meant I was her first child.

 Wait.
 Was I reincarnated as Hinata?